Chart Color Schemes

 Westmead features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Westmead's dwelling structure, as per the latest Census, consisted of 15.0% houses and 85.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Sydney metro had 55.9% houses and 44.1% other dwellings.
+The dwelling structure in Westmead, as per the latest Census, consisted of 15.0% houses and 85.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
 Home ownership in Westmead was at 9.9%, with mortgaged dwellings at 19.8% and rented ones at 70.3%.
-The median monthly mortgage repayment in the area was $2,000, lower than Sydney metro's average of $2,427.
-The median weekly rent figure was $410, compared to Sydney metro's $470.
-Nationally, Westmead's mortgage repayments were higher at $2,000 against the Australian average of $1,863, and rents were higher at $410 compared to the national figure of $375.
+The median monthly mortgage repayment in Westmead was $2,000, lower than Sydney metro's average of $2,427.
+The median weekly rent in Westmead was $410, compared to Sydney metro's $470.
+Nationally, Westmead's mortgage repayments were higher at $2,000 against the Australian average of $1,863, while rents were also higher at $410 compared to the national figure of $375.

 Frequently Asked Questions - Housing